 It is a still, sultry, moonless night.
 The stars are dull and few.
 The trees that shut out the view on all sides, look dimly black and solid in the distance, like a great wall of rock.
 I hear the croaking of frogs, faint and far off; and the echoes of the great clock bell hum in the airless calm, long after the strokes have ceased.
-I wonder how Blackwater Park will look in the daytime?
+I wonder how Blackwater Park will look in the davtime?
 I don't altogether like it by night.

-28th.-A day of investigations and discoveries-a more interesting day, for many reasons, than I had ventured to anticipate.
+28th.-A day of investigations and discoveries a more interesting day, for many reasons, than I had ventured to anticipate.

-I began my sight-seeing, of course, with the house.
+I began my sight-seeing, of course, with the honse.

 The main body of the building is of the time of that highly overrated woman, Queen Elizabeth.
 On the ground floor, there are two hugely long galleries, with low ceilings, lying parallel with each other, and rendered additionally dark and dismal by hideous family portraits-every one of which I should like to burn.
 The rooms on the floor above the two galleries, are kept in tolerable repair, but are very seldom used.
 The civil housekeeper, who acted as my guide, offered to show me over them; but considerately added that she feared I should find them rather out of order.
-My respect for the integrity of my own petticoats and stockings, infinitely exceeds my respect for all the Elizabethan bedrooms in the kingdom; so I positively declined exploring the upper regions of dust and dirt at the risk of soiling my nice clean clothes.
+My respect for the integrity of my own petticoats and stockings, infinitely ex-ceeds my respect for all the Elizabethan bedrooms in the kingdom; so I positively declined exploring the upper regions of dust and dirt at the risk of soiling my nice clean clothes.
 The housekeeper said, "I am quite of your opinion, miss;" and appeared to think me the most sensible woman she had met with for a long time past.

 So much, then, for the main building.
-Two wings are added, at either end of it.
-The half-ruined wing on the left (as you approach the house) was once a place of residence standing by itself, and was built in the fourteenth century.
-One of Sir Percival's maternal ancestors-I don't remember, and don't care, which-tacked on the main building, at right angles to it, in the aforesaid Queen Elizabeth's time.
+Two The wings are added, at either end of it. half-ruined wing on the left (as you approach the house) was once a place of residence stand-ing by itself, and was built in the fourteenth century.
+One of Sir Percival's maternal ancestors-I don't remember, and don't care, which -tacked on the main building, at right angles to it, in the aforesaid Queen Elizabeth's time.
 The housekeeper told me that the architecture of "the old wing," both outside and inside, was considered remarkably fine by good judges.
-On further investigation, I discovered that good judges could only exercise their abilities on Sir Percival's piece of antiquity by previously dismissing from their minds all fear of damp, darkness, and rats.
-Under circumstances, unhesitatingly these I acknowledged myself to be no judge at all; and suggested that we should treat "the old wing" precisely as we had previously treated the Elizabethan bedrooms.
-Once more, the housekeeper said, "I am quite of your opinion, miss;" and once more she looked at me, with undisguised admiration of my extraordinary common sense.
+On further investigation, I discovered that good judges could only exercise their abilities on Sir Percival's piece of antiquity by previously dis-missing from their minds all fear of damp, darkness, and rats.
+Under these circumstances, I unhesitatingly acknowledged myself to be no